 - Knives -

 ELMAX STEEL: Produced by Bohler-Uddenholm, ELMAX steel is a Powder Metalurgy (PM) high chromium-vanadium-molybdenum-alloyed steel.
-This composition allows for the metal to have a high wear resistance, high compressive strength, superior corrosion resistance and a very good dimensional stability or the ability to retain its size and form even after taking abuse.
+This composition allows for the steel to have a high wear resistance, high compressive strength, superior corrosion resistance and a very good dimensional stability or the ability to retain its size and form even after taking abuse.
 Also, the PM process combined with the high chromium content imparts Elmax with good grindability and excellent polishability.

 This gives the knife the desired traits of superior edge retention and an ease of sharpening, which is often the reason that people are attracted to such stainless steel knives.
 The steel's "Superclean" production process combined with small sized powder and carbides guarantee trouble-free grinding and polishing.
 When hardened to 57-59 HRC, though the steel can actually be hardened up to 62 HRC, the knife has a good edge holding ability as well as a less-commonly found impact resistance and grinds very easily.
-Therefore, ELMAX steel can take more abuse than other metals, and come out unscathed.
+Therefore, ELMAX steel can take more abuse than other steels, and come out unscathed.